Life Coach Path Interview

 The most rewarding part of my career is serving those who share part of their journey with me.
 I don’t just want to help someone meet goals or outcomes, I want to help them create the life they long for, being their best and using all they have been given, their innate talents and strengths to their full potential.
 I value and respect each leader who invites me into the conversations they long to have in order to experience life more as gift it is.
 4) What is the most challenging aspect of the work that you do?

 Yes, indeed!
 I have a mentor/coach that I met actually nearly 17 years ago when I was at the peak of my retail career.
 At the time of our meeting I did not know she was a coach.
-Our relationship developed over the years and when I decided to switch careers and begin a new venture she helped me see what I couldn’t see within me that was good and strong.
+Our relationship developed over the years and when I decided to switch careers and begin a new career she helped me see what I couldn’t see within me that was good and strong.
 I wouldn’t be where I am today, had it not been for her influence and compassionate caring.
 She taught me the importance of being myself and enjoying coaching conversations, being in the moment.
 Every coach needs a coach, I see her at least 2 times a year for about 5 hours each time.
 I always walk away feeling inspired, adjusted, and full of passion to carry on.
 We laugh, we cry, and we coach until our hearts are content.
 Find someone who will spend this valuable time with you; it will make the difference you are after as a coach.
 6) What is one piece of advice you would give someone who is just starting out in their coaching career?

 If I could roll back the hands of time, I’d build my coaching practice from the start using my particular talents and strengths, not what social media or the rest of the world noise is telling me what to do.
 I’d be more selective on which organizations I align with and not sign up for everyone’s newsletter.
 I’d pick the marketing initiatives that are the best fit for my personality and enjoy promoting the value and care I am offering.
 It’s great to keep an eye on what other coaches are doing, but you have your own path and way of making things happen.
 Follow your own intuition more as to what is the best way for you to build your practice.
 Someone once told me if I were going to be successful as a coach, I’d need to make 300 cold calls a week.
 Cold calls give me the feeling of having a bad case of the flue.
 I knew I’d need to find my way, that wasn’t so gruelingly painful.
 I have Relator as #1, I thought I’d coach a few people and then let them tell their friend, family, and others about what our conversations have done for them.
 Nearly nine years later, it’s still working.
 Many clients return to coaching after a few years, because they know we have built a relationship and I care.